-If there is one highlight that will complete all holidays in Dorset, it is paying a visit to the expansive and remarkable Jurassic Coast.
+If there is one highlight that will complete all holidays to Dorset, it is paying a visit to the expansive and remarkable Jurassic Coast.
 This UNESCO World Heritage site is a natural wonder, holding the answers to many secrets of our prehistoric world.
-The coast has some fantastic walking trails as well as various information centres that can shed further light on the geological structure of the coast.
-Lyme Regis is a great base to explore the coast, with the Lyme Regis Museum offering fossil hunts along the beaches and bays.
+The coast has some fantastic walking trails, with Lyme Regis providing a great base to explore the coast while also boasting the Lyme Regis Museum which offers fascinating fossil hunts along the beaches and bays.

 Holidays to Dorset don’t always have to be about the coast – there are many more family-friendly attractions that don’t require you to get your swimming gear on.
 Wareham is home to the Monkey World Ape Rescue Centre which promotes the assisting of worldwide governments in preventing the illegal smuggling of primates.
 The centre is home to various monkeys which you can learn about first-hand in an educational environment.
 Another worthwhile visit, albeit sea-orientated, is the Sea Life Adventure Park in Weymouth.
 Get up close and personal with crazy creatures of the sea, hop on the rides or have a round or two of mini-golf.